-Most important symptoms and effects, both acute and delayed

-Aside from the information found under Description of first aid measures (above) and Indication of immediate medical attention and special treatment needed (below), no additional symptoms and effects are anticipated.
+Most important symptoms and effects, both acute and delayed: Aside from the information found under Description of first aid measures (above) and Indication of immediate medical attention and special treatment needed (below), any additional important symptoms and effects are described in Section 11: Toxicology Information.

-Indication of immediate medical attention and special treatment needed
+Indication of any immediate medical attention and special treatment needed

-If several ounces (60 - 100 ml) of ethylene glycol have been ingested, early administration of ethanol may counter the toxic effects (metabolic acidosis, renal damage).
+Notes to physician: If several ounces (60 - 100 ml) of ethylene glycol have been ingested, early administration of ethanol may counter the toxic effects (metabolic acidosis, renal damage).
 Consider hemodialysis or peritoneal dialysis & thiamine 100 mg plus pyridoxine 50 mg intravenously every 6 hours.
 If ethanol is used, a therapeutically effective blood concentration in the range of 100 - 150 mg/dl may be achieved by a rapid loading dose followed by a continuous intravenous infusion.
 Consult standard literature for details of treatment.
 4-Methyl pyrazole (Antizol®) is an effective blocker of alcohol dehydrogenase and should be used in the treatment of ethylene glycol (EG), di- or triethylene glycol (DEG, TEG), ethylene glycol butyl ether (EGBE), or methanol intoxication if available.
 Fomepizole protocol (Brent, J. et al., New England Journal of Medicine, Feb.
 8, 2001, 344:6, p.
 424-9): loading dose 15 mg/kg intravenously, follow by bolus dose of 10 mg/kg every 12 hours; after 48 hours, increase bolus dose to 15 mg/kg every 12 hours.
 Continue fomepizole until serum methanol, EG, DEG, TEG or EGBE are undetectable.
 The signs and symptoms of poisoning include anion gap metabolic acidosis, CNS depression, renal tubular injury, and possible late stage cranial nerve involvement.
 Respiratory symptoms, including pulmonary edema, may be delayed.
 Persons receiving significant exposure should be observed 24-48 hours for signs of respiratory distress.
 In severe poisoning, respiratory support with mechanical ventilation and positive end expiratory pressure may be required.
 Maintain adequate ventilation and oxygenation of the patient.
 If lavage is performed, suggest endotracheal and/or esophageal control.
 Danger from lung aspiration must be weighed against toxicity when considering emptying the stomach.
+If burn is present, treat as any thermal burn, after decontamination.
 Treatment of exposure should be directed at the control of symptoms and the clinical condition of the patient.